Battle of Arroyo dos Molinos: Background

+Battle

 The French 34th and 40th Regiments suffered extremely heavy losses during the battle, although to Marshal Soult's relief the eagle standards of the two regiments were not lost to the British.
 He wrote to Napoleon: "L'honneur des armes est sauvé; les Aigles ne sont pas tombés au pouvoir de l'ennemi". ["The honour of the army is saved; the Eagles did not fall into the hands of the enemy".]

 Long's cavalry charged, the 2nd Hussars King's German Legion particularly distinguishing themselves, and broke the French cavalry.
 Over 200 of them were captured plus three pieces of artillery.
+The attackers suffered only 37 killed and 64 wounded.
+In contrast, reports of total French casualties vary, with estimates of between 600 and 900 killed or wounded and between 700 and 1,300 captured.